puppetlabs/puppet-docs/source/puppet/3.8/reference/future_lang_variables.markdown

     $address_array = [$address1, $address2, $address3]
 {% endhighlight %}

-The name of a variable can be used in any place where a value of its data type would be accepted, including [expressions][], [functions][], and [resource attributes][resource_attribute].
+The name of a variable can be used in any place where a value of its data type would be accepted, including [expressions][], [functions][], and [resource attributes][resource].
 Puppet will replace the name of the variable with its value.

 By default, unassigned variables have a value of [`undef`][undef]; see [Unassigned Variables and Strict Mode](#unassigned-variables-and-strict-mode) below for more details.